Going Bald? Here's What You Need to Know (From Someone Who's Been There)

 Hair Loss Treatments

 When I started losing my hair, I tried applying hair growth products on my scalp, which I would later realize was a waste of my time and money.
+I wanted to believe so badly that something would reverse my hair loss.
+The hard truth?
 Male pattern baldness runs in the family, so any hair restoration would prove futile.
-Medications like topical minoxidil crossed my mind, but I didn't want the potential side effects.

 A study of 984 men shows that 47.8% found minoxidil effective while 20.6% said it was moderately effective.
 For finasteride users, a study shows that 66% of men showed noticeable hair regrowth after two years.